Industrial Chemical

 Updated on

 Germany submitted a REACH restriction intention to the European Chemicals Agency (ECHA) on 23 April 2026 for bisphenols with environmental endocrine-disrupting properties.
 The corresponding Annex XV restriction dossier is expected on 12 March 2027, after which the proposal will enter the formal ECHA restriction process, including public consultation and assessment by the Risk Assessment Committee (RAC) and the Committee for Socio-Economic Analysis (SEAC).
-Current public reporting on the ECHA entry confirms the 23 April 2026 submission date and the expected 12 March 2027 dossier date.

 For companies supplying chemicals, mixtures, materials or articles to the EU, the key message is clear: this is not yet a REACH ban, but it signals a broader EU move from substance-by-substance control toward a group-based restriction of bisphenols, including BPA alternatives such as BPS and BPF.